Is Cuba safe to travel right now?Caution

 What does the Cuba travel verdict mean?

-countrysignal gives each country one of three verdicts: ok to travel, caution, or avoid.
+countrysignal gives each country one combined view: no new major signal, caution, or avoid.
 Cuba is currently rated caution.
-The verdict is computed from live conflict, natural-hazard and unrest signals, and it updates as the situation changes.
+It combines an official baseline with live conflict, natural-hazard and unrest signals, and updates as conditions change.

 This verdict is generated by countrysignal's analysis engine from live conflict, natural-hazard and unrest signals.
 It is informational only and never an instruction to act.
 For confirmed emergencies, follow official local alerts.